chansiky/RhinoScript/README.md

-# Rhinosciprts
+# RhinoScript
-A bunch of small scripts
+Series of scripts useful for automating CAD work.